Bayesian Predictive Inference Beyond Martingales: Examples of a.c.i.d. sequences

+This suggests that the resulting sequence $(\alpha_n)_{n \geq 0}$ needs to approach the empirical distribution rapidly, as $n$ increases, in order for Proposition~\ref{prop:kernel.acid} to hold.
+This happens by virtue of the kernel ``shrinking" as $n$ increases due to the fast decay of the bandwidth.

-Any sequence with an exponential decays will satisfy the above.
-On the other hand, a bandwidth that decays at polynomial rate (\textit{e.g.}, $h_n=n^{-b}$ with $b>0$) does not satisfy \eqref{eq:kernel_bandwidth_cond}.
-Such choices could appear at first very limiting since a standard condition for kernel density estimation consistency is $h_n n \to \infty$.
+A bandwidth that decays at a polynomial rate (e.g., $h_n = n^{-b}$ with $b>0$) does not satisfy \eqref{eq:kernel_bandwidth_cond}.
+This may at first seem very restrictive, since a standard condition for kernel density estimation consistency is $h_n n \to \infty$.
 However, note that \eqref{eq:kernel_bandwidth_cond} is a condition on the sequence of predictive distributions, not on the sequence of estimators.
-This means predictive resampling can be done with kernel estimators, but the sequence $(\alpha_n)_{n \geq 0}$ needs to mimic the empirical distribution as $n$ increases to apply Proposition~\ref{prop:kernel.acid}.
-This is consistent with Proposition~\ref{prop:kernel.cid}, which states that in order for $(\alpha_n)_{n \geq 0}$ to be a martingale, you need to be working with the empirical.
-A practical method to select the bandwidth is described in SM Section~\ref{sec:implementation_details}.
+This example highlights a crucial aspect: we are prescribing a rule for the bandwidth in generating synthetic data for predictive resampling, not for the bandwidth of the estimator used in predictive resampling.
+The latter can be chosen according to standard results on the frequentist consistency of kernel estimators.